Physical oncology: Cancerous tumors

-Both tissues of the cancer organ
+Tissues of the cancer organ

-The ECM
+ECM

-ECM is a mixture of cells (immune, fibroblasts, etc.) dispersed in proteins, most of them collagen.
-It surrounds the tumor.
+The ECM consists of a mixture of cells (immune cells, fibroblasts, etc.) dispersed in proteins, most of them collagen which surrounds the tumor.

-It is analogous to connective tissue and basal membrane, which is a local condensation, located below normal epithelia.
+It is analogous to connective tissue and the basal cell membrane; a local condensation located below normal epithelia.
 This connective tissue allows oxygen and nutrients to diffuse to the epithelia, which are not vascularized.

-In the tumor ECM, rapidly, beyond one mm3 of tumor is formed a network of blood vessels, the "neovascularization" (induced by "neoangiogenesis") around the tumor and which will allow the diffusion of oxygen and nutrients in the cancer tissue itself, which is not vascularized.
+In the tumor ECM, rapidly, beyond 1 mm3 of tumor is formed a network of blood vessels, the "neovascularization" (induced by neoangiogenesis) around the tumor and which will allow the diffusion of oxygen and nutrients in the cancer tissue itself, which is not vascularized.